saleae/SampleAnalyzer/readme.md

 Then, open the Debug menu, and select "attach to process...".

-Enter the PID number into the Filter box to find the correct instance of Logic.exe.
+In the "Attach to:" selection box, ensure that "Native code" is selected.
+This is usually selected by default.
+If not, you will need to select it manually by clicking the "Select..." button to the right.
+Afterwards, enter the PID number into the Filter box to find the correct instance of Logic.exe.

 Click attach.